jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

     docker run --rm -v $(pwd):/ccos4rbpi -w /ccos4rbpi -u $(id -u ) ccos4rbpi make ARCH=arm64 BOARD=raspberry-pi-3
 ```

 Build the `kernel8.img`, placing it, along with the new config.txt in the boot partition of your microSD card.
-Loading the card into your Raspberry Pi 3, hooking up the serial tty to USB adapter, running your terminal emulator and powering on the Pi will hopefully lend you a display looking something like:
+Loading the card into your Raspberry Pi 3, hooking up the serial TTY to USB adapter, running your terminal emulator and powering on the Pi will hopefully lend you a display looking something like:

 ![Raspberry Pi Generic Cheesecake](images/1301_rpi3_generic.png)

 *Previous Page* [Chapters[13]: Bonus](chapter13.md)
 *Chapter Top* [Chapters[13]: Bonus](chapter13.md)